RKelln/5-directions/writing/foundations.md

 In a famous study by Daniel Simons and Daniel Levin, a man stops a passerby and asks for directions.
 While the subject is speaking, two workmen carrying a door pass between them, momentarily blocking the view.
 When they pass, the interlocutor has been replaced by another person, but about half of subjects do not notice the discrepancy.

 This doesn't show that half of us are idiots, rather that the primacy of coherent world can dominate our perception of it, leading us to be fooled by targeted attacks exploiting that tendency.
 We will later explore how machine intelligences are susceptible to their own adversarial information attacks.

+Another way to conceive of the "information attack" of the door switcheroo, is that our thinking isn't just inside our brain and body, it extends into to the world around us.
+This is more obvious in acts of memory amplification, for example, if you write down a note to yourself, but we are constantly letting the world compute or hold information for us until we need it.
+It could be in the case of the switcheroo the brain let the world hold the information of the identity of the lost person to focus on how to help them.
+Our attention mechanisms in general can be characterized as a shift in what information is being actively, or at least consciously, processed.

 ### Credits
 https://upload.wikimedia.org/wikipedia/commons/c/cb/Retinal_Image.png